-If preferred, you can use the WebBlast (NCBI Browser) option on the Align menu to perform the BLAST search using the built-in web browser to show the NCBI results data.
-When viewing results, you can jump to molecules of interest.
+When viewing results, you can highlight a molecule of interest and view or load the molecule.
 You can save molecules to a disk file on your computer and later read these files into Clone Manager or other software programs.
 Select the GenBank display format before saving to a file.